-If you’re looking for a flexible work-from-home opportunity that allows you to work on projects that you enjoy, you may want to become a virtual assistant may be the right fit for you.
+If you’re looking for a flexible work-from-home opportunity that allows you to work on projects that you enjoy, working as a virtual assistant may be the right fit for you.

-Working as a virtual assistant (VA) is an excellent option regardless of whether you are looking for a little extra money from some part-time work or a full-time income.
+Working as a virtual assistant (VA) is an excellent option regardless of whether you’re looking for a little extra money from some part-time work or a full-time income.
 There is plenty of work available, and it’s possible to get started with no previous experience as a VA.

 What is a Virtual Assistant?

-- Graphics – If you have some design skills, you could create graphics.
-Many bloggers and podcasters hire VA’s to design graphics that will be used with their content and on their social profiles.
+- Graphic design – If you have some design skills, you could create graphics.
+Many bloggers and podcasters hire VAs to design graphics that will be used with their content and on their social profiles.

 - Administrative tasks – There are all kinds of stuff that could fall into this category.
 One common example would be editing and preparing blog posts.